Skip to main content

 Charlie has a reputation as the promoter of the hippest and edgiest Dark Wave parties around.
 In an enormous vacant warehouse situated on the edge of the city, she and her friends gather to set up an explosive rave without attracting unwanted attention.
 But someone, or something, is already watching… Unknown to the fun-seeking ravers, an inhuman beast resides within the confines of the warehouse armed with a mammoth weapon that serves only one purpose: to end the lives of those who trespass within its lair.
 Charlie had hoped this party would be the best she’d ever thrown – now it looks like it may be her last!

-One of the film’s merits is without a doubt the jaw-dropping spectacle of the killer.
+One of the film’s most intriguing aspects is without a doubt the jaw-dropping spectacle of the killer.
 A downright formidable figure, he is decked out in animal furs and a welding mask, and sports a hammer to make even Thor a little intimidated.
 He is an unusual and grotesque figure and adds a real edge to the film.
 He has a couple of demonic looking minions too and their look appears to have been heavily influenced by Lamberto Bava’s Demons; all bulging eyes, contorted movements and toothy snarls.
 Indeed the influence of Italian horror is evident throughout Sweatshop; in the stylised lighting and colour palette, extreme-violence, highly moody location and somewhat convoluted screenplay.

 The violence in the film is beyond brutal: skulls are crushed, limbs are bound in barbed-wire, jaws are ripped off, bodies are crunched to bloody pulps and throats are slit wide open.
 The thinly-drawn characters and epilepsy-inducing editing lessens the impact somewhat.
 Once we’ve finally limped to the finale, the sight of the hulking killer dispatching various ravers on the crowded dance floor should further satisfy gore hounds and echoes similar scenes of carnage on the dancefloor in Blade, Beyond the Rave and Freddy vs Jason.

-Sweatshop is a standard techno-goth themed horror flick with outlandish violence, a weird, behemothic serial killer and a genuinely Carpenter-esque score that perfectly evokes memories of grimy grindhouse flicks of yesteryear.
+Sweatshop is a techno-goth themed horror flick with outlandish violence, a weird, behemothic serial killer and a genuinely Carpenter-esque score that perfectly evokes memories of grimy grindhouse flicks of yesteryear.

 Sweatshop (cert.
 18) is released on DVD (£9.99) by High Fliers Films on 9th May 2011.